Limpia (Spirtual Cleansing) in Teotitlán

 • Lunch at the palenque of regional delicacies prepared by a cocinera tradicional

-• Limpia (spiritual cleansing) performed by a traditional healer using herbs, mezcal, and incense
+• Limpia (spiritual cleansing) performed by our local hosts using herbs, mezcal, and incense

 • Discussion with the traditional healer and mezcal producers about healing methods and the combined use of mezcal and herbs